meenakshi-sethi/web_development/MentalHealthAwearness_website/README.md

 For questions about this project or mental health resources:
 - LinkedIn: [Your LinkedIn Profile]
-- Email: [Your Email]

 ## 🚨 Disclaimer

 This is an educational project and not a substitute for professional mental health care.
-If you're experiencing a mental health crisis, please contact:
-- US: 988 (Crisis Lifeline)
-- International: Your local emergency services
-- Text: HOME to 741741
+If you are in crisis, please reach out to a qualified mental health professional or call your local crisis helpline right away.

 ---